samuelmasuy/ninefoo/README.md

 - ``gradle build`` will build and test the project.
 - ``gradle test``
 - ``gradle run`` run the main application.
+- ``gradle tasks`` for all the possible thing you can do with gradle.

 For a gradle quickstart: https://docs.gradle.org/current/userguide/tutorial_java_projects.html